spacetelescope/slitlessutils/docs/install.rst

     pip install .

-  This approach is only somewhat more difficult than installing from PyPI, but is easier to make local modifcations and submit pull requests.
+  This approach is only somewhat more difficult than installing from PyPI, but is easier to make local modifications and submit pull requests.